All transcripts should be mailed to SOPHAS. Information on how to send transcripts

 GRE scores may be waived on a case-by-case basis.
 If you would like to know if you

 GRE requirement can be waived, please contact your program's graduate director: Dr. Linda Hazlett for Epidemiology and Dr. Robert Moran for Biostatistics.

 The Graduate School minimum GPA is 3.0.

-With Graduate Director and Academic Advisor approval, 1) students can transfer up
+With Graduate Director and Academic Advisor approval, 1) master's and doctoral students

-to 12 credits from courses that were NOT part of a completed master’s degree program
+can transfer up to 12 credits from courses that were NOT part of a completed master's

 Master’s degree: 2 years PhD degree: 4 years